The-Foreigners/The-Foreigners.github.io/objectives.md

   - Secure tunnel leading out of the cavern to the rear cliff face.
   - Barthin quoted 75 days and 13,000g to rebuild.

+- Gather intelligence on orcs for Gen. Felix and Cpt.
+Thayne.
+(Who is Nyett Toothsharp?)

 - Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.
   - Who, what, where, etc. about banshee?
-  - What caused her injuries?
+  - What caused Sister Garaelle's injuries?
-  - What hazards are there?
+  - What hazards are there in Thundertree?
-  - Why was the doppelganger trying to lure us there?
+  - Why was the doppelganger trying to lure us to Thundertree (Is it a trap)?

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
 (Return to Mirna, she's heading to Drellin's Mill)